tjcongrove1/SimpleTelematics/README.md

 # The models
 ### Driver
 Driver directly owns a list of trips, as the same is logically true.
-Driver can be easily extended to contain more and more driver data without compromising trip processing.
+Driver can be easily extended to contain more driver data without compromising trip processing.
 ```java
 public class Driver {
 	private String driverName;